 Accidents are waiting to happen when there are no cages at the tops of fixed ladders.
 Falls are one of the “Fatal Four” accidents in the construction industry.
 They accounted for nearly 40% of fatal accidents in construction in 2017.4

 The Occupational Safety and Health Administration (OSHA) says that the new regulations phasing out fixed ladder cages will protect workers.5 Realities in the workplace could make it more likely for workers to get hurt under the new rules.
 Workers who get hurt climbing fixed ladders with no cage may have to turn to workers’ compensation to get the financial help they need to recover.
+They may also be able to bring a ladder accident lawsuit in civil court.

 - 29 CFR 1910.27(d)(ii) (2010).